 Let’s face it – nobody likes revising.
 But unfortunately there’s no other way to pass those university exams, so if you’re a student and exam season is approaching, you’d better get revising!
 From how to set a schedule, to how to stop procrastinating, to how useful revision buddies can be, we have 8 key revision tips for you.

-Between April and June Twitter and Facebook are full of tired students sharing their frustrations and irritations about having to revise once again for a hoard of nasty exams.
+At this time of year, Twitter and Facebook are full of tired students sharing their frustrations and irritations about having to revise once again for a hoard of nasty exams.
 Many students like to compete against one another for who has revised more, who has stayed up longer and who is the most worried.
 Revision however doesn’t have to be hard, time consuming or frustrating!